 Cincinnati, Ohio Product Liability attorneys and consumer protection lawyers are investigating vaping death lawsuits and Juul addiction cases on behalf of plaintiffs nationwide

 An Illinois patient reportedly succumbed to the first vaping death related to an unknown lung illness.
 The vaping death occurred after public health officials have been tallying dozens of vaping-related sicknesses and severe lung diseases in numerous states.
-Around 200 cases of serious respiratory illness related to vaping devices and e-cigarettes have been seen around the country.
+Over 1 ,000 cases of serious respiratory illness related to vaping devices and e-cigarettes have been seen around the country.
 A new plague of Juul addiction lawsuits and vaping injury have swept the nation.

 Health experts and state investigators have not found a common link in the injuries and the singular vaping death, though each patient vaped either nicotine or THC before being admitted to hospitals.
 Officials don’t know the direct cause, though vaping toxins and contaminated vape liquids are suspected.

 The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) have expressed concern over the level of vaping use, Juul addiction and e-cigarette hazards.
 The report notes the victim of the vaping death had vaped recently and succumbed to a severe respiratory illness.

 Joe Lyon is a Cincinnati vaping addiction attorney and Ohio Juul injury lawyer representing plaintiffs nationwide in a wide variety of consumer product liability and product defect cases.

 Attorneys involved in vaping injury cases and Juul addiction lawsuits allege that vape device and e-cig use has led to severe addiction and health hazards among the youth and older users.
 The amount of nicotine in vaping devices can be far more than traditional cigarettes, though some e-cig users assume there is far less.